REST API Shell Scripts

 Secure Authentication

-XTAM provides several methods for authenticating, first is a standard, non-federated username and password login, the second is a form-based login method, the third is a more robust federated login experience that supports multi-factor authentication and additional options and the fourth is using Authentication Tokens.
-Depending on how your XTAM installation is configured, the following authentication methods will be used.
+PAM provides several methods for authenticating, first is a standard, non-federated username and password login, the second is a form-based login method, the third is a more robust federated login experience that supports multi-factor authentication and additional options and the fourth is using Authentication Tokens.

 Standard Authentication (non-federated)